EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/README_specdeepmap.md

 Note: It is also possible to setup  CUDA via the OSGeo4W Shell on Windows.
 First, install the CUDA Toolkit: [https://developer.nvidia.com/cuda-downloads](https://developer.nvidia.com/cuda-downloads), then run Step 2 in the OSGeo4W Shell.
 For more details on how to set up GPU via OsGeo4W Shell see GEO-SAM installation here: [https://geo-sam.readthedocs.io/en/latest/installation.html](https://geo-sam.readthedocs.io/en/latest/installation.html)

-# Recovery Environment with Explicit Setup of Python Packages Versions of Original Release (CPU/GPU) - Always fully functional
+# Recovery Environment with Explicit Setup of Python Packages Versions of Original Release (CPU/GPU)

 If SpecDeepMap breaks due to package updates or compatibility issues, you can recover a working environment using pre-defined environment files.